 A Mother’s Story: Angie Doesn’t Live Here Anymore is a searing and intimate portrait of substance use disorder and how it has been passed down in Maggie Romero’s (Marilea Rabasa’s) family from generation to generation.
 Marilea is herself a substance user, and when Angie’s substance use, at age twenty-two, became apparent to her, she jumped into a recovery program to cope with her daughter’s illness.
 The subsequent twenty years have proven to be a powerful and poignant redemption journey, as she has gradually come to claim recovery for herself even as she’s watched her beautiful daughter continue to struggle.
-This is a story of hope and recovery that will resonate with many people, as epidemic as substance use disorder is in our society.
-Winner of the International Book Award, it is the first of Marilea’s trilogy of recovery memoirs.
+This is a story of hope and recovery that will resonate with many people, as substance use disorder is epidemic in our society.
+Winner of the International Book Award, this is the first of Marilea’s trilogy of recovery memoirs.

 About the Author

 Marilea Rabasa is a retired English as a Second Language teacher and author of two award-winning memoirs.
 She and her partner lived in New Mexico for a decade before moving to an island in Puget Sound.
 Her third memoir, the last in her recovery trilogy, is a love story she’s writing with her partner about traveling around the United States, Canada, and Europe.
-It’s scheduled for publication in early 2023.
+It’s scheduled for publication in 2023.
 Writing down stories has proven to be a valuable rite of passage for many men and women, and Marilea hopes to teach life-writing to seniors.